sanderdevries/sanderdevries.github.io/_pages/publications.md

 <p>

 <p align="justify">
-"Parental Birth Order: Insights on Intergenerational Mobility of Human Capital", (with Nadine Ketel and Maarten Lindeboom).
+"Parental Birth Order: Insights on Intergenerational Mobility of Human Capital", with Nadine Ketel and Maarten Lindeboom.
 See the preliminary results on my
 <a href="https://sanderdevries.github.io/birthOrderPoster.pdf" style="color: black;">poster</a>.